NU-Formula-Racing/adbms/README.md

 This is an active repo that contains multiple cars.
 As a result, develpoment for a certain car happens under the `nfr(year)/` prefix.
 Following the `nfr(year)/(feature)` template.

 The final state of a given year is under `main-nfr(year)` made by branching off of main after competition for that year.
 For example, the code currently on nfr25 is under `main-nfr25`.

+## This Branch
+`nfr25/nfr26_maintenance` exists for the purpose of testing the nfr26 bms functionality on the nfr 25 hardware.